Personal profile

 Biography

-Kelsey Perrykkad is a Postdoctoral Research Fellow in the Centre for Women's and Children's Mental Health, Psychiatry Department, Faculty of Medicine, Nursing and Health Sciences at Monash University, located at Monash Medical Centre.
-In this role, Dr. Perrykkad investigates perinatal mental health and child outcomes using longitudinal datasets.
+Dr. Kelsey Perrykkad is a Postdoctoral Research Fellow in the Monash Centre for Consciousness and Contemplative Studies (M3CS) at Monash University.
+In this role, Dr. Perrykkad investigates the relations between the self and wellbeing.

-Dr. Perrykkad has an interdisciplinary background, working between fields including cognitive science (including psychology and neuroscience), philosophy and education.
+Dr. Perrykkad has an interdisciplinary background, working between fields including cognitive science (including psychology and neuroscience), philosophy, psychiatry, and education.
 Her work uses both theoretical and empirical methods to answer questions about:

 • the relations between mental health and cognitive processes